 Grow a Micro Forest in Your Kitchen!

-Last week, in a moment of pre-winter nutritional frenzy, I grabbed a handful of linseed seeds from the pantry, threw them down on a damp paper towel and put them in a sunny spot in my kitchen.
+A while back, in a moment of pre-winter nutritional frenzy, I grabbed a handful of linseed seeds from the pantry, threw them down on a damp paper towel and put them in a sunny spot in my kitchen.
 Within a day there was action – the seed casings started coming unstuck, and the white interiors of the seeds began swelling.
-After three days, little green shoots began poking their heads up, hunting for the sun, and after five days I had a forest.
+After three days, little green shoots began poking their heads up, hunting for the sun.
+In five days I had a forest.

 It was a delightful exercise, and even though I’ve since realised I prefer linseed seeds over linseed sprouts (they’re rather bitter!)
 I’m well and truly into the idea of farming seeds in my kitchen.